A low-rank algorithm for solving Lyapunov operator $\varphi$-functions within the matrix-valued exponential integrators: Full-rank computing

 \subsection{The scaling and recursive procedure}

-In this section, we describe a scaling and recursive procedure for computing the general Lyapunov operator $\varphi$-functions (\ref{1.2}).
-This follows in an approach similar to what we presented for the computation of matrix $\varphi$-functions times a vector \cite{Li2022}.
-We first recall a general formula for $\varphi$-functions \cite{Skaflestad}, whose proof for operators can be found in \cite{Li2023}.
-The result states that
+If $\|\mathcal{L}_A\|$ is sufficiently small, $\varphi_l\left(\mathcal{L}_A\right)[Q]$ can be directly evaluated using either a polynomial or rational approximation.
+However, for large $\|\mathcal{L}_A\|$, this approach becomes impractical.
+In this section we introduce a scaling and recursive procedure for the computation of operator $\varphi$-functions.
+We begin by recalling a general formula for $\varphi$-functions \cite{Skaflestad}, with its proof to Lyapunov operators provided in \cite{Li2023}.